openservicebrokerapi/servicebroker/spec.md

 via volume mounts in the application container.
 A create binding response from one of these services MUST include `volume_mounts`.

-Service brokers MUST NOT include `volume_mounts` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["volume_mount"]` property.
+Service Brokers MUST NOT include `volume_mounts` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["volume_mount"]` property.